sh1boot/sh1boot.github.io/_posts/2025-09-27-led-strip-wiring-tip.md

         </g>
 </svg>

-This way the distance the current travels to each LED is (approximately) the same, and so the resistance is the same and the current is the same and the brightness is the same, all the way along the strip.
+This way the length of the circuit through each LED is (approximately) the same, and so the resistance is the same they all come out the same brightness all the way along the strip.

 You'll see this in some prefabricated lighting strings which are _not_ designed to be cut.
 They'll have a third wire which appears to not be